Caitlin & Guillermo

 Sep 2025, Portugal

-Week-long celebration of an autumn micro wedding in Alentejo’s wine country
+Multi-day micro wedding in Alentejo's autumnal wine country

 Date